 This device series couples the proven energy saving advantages of light-emitting diode (LED) technology with the proven germicidal disinfection advantages of ultraviolet light for top illumination and indoor air quality (IAQ).

 The novel solution provides continuous surface and air disinfection.
-The patented, multi-modal device, that protects against disease transmission, purifies air by removing pathogens, particulates, and pollutants.
-The fixtures are laboratory tested and proven in multiple clinical studies to inactivate SARS-CoV-2 (Covid-19) and other viruses.
+The patent pending device, that protects against disease transmission, purifies air by removing pathogens, particulates, and pollutants.
+The fixtures are laboratory tested and proven to inactivate SARS-CoV-2 (Covid-19) and other viruses.

 Learn more about these LED Devices

 More ceiling device technology is also on the way:

 Could a New Ultraviolet Technology Fight the Spread of Coronavirus?

 Columbia researcher David Brenner believes far-UVC light—safe for humans, but lethal for viruses—could be a ‘game changer.’
 By Carla Cantor April 21, 2020

 A technique that zaps airborne viruses with a narrow-wavelength band of UV light shows promise for curtailing the person-to-person spread of COVID-19 in indoor public places.

 The technology, developed by Columbia University’s Center for Radiological Research, uses lamps that emit continuous, low doses of a particular wavelength of ultraviolet light, known as far-UVC, which can kill viruses and bacteria without harming human skin, eyes and other tissues, as is the problem with conventional UV light.